jyutzler/Bridge-Systems/system.md

 It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring (for example, an unprotected king).

-#### 2-level:
-A transfer at the 2-level is used with certain hands with the majors.
-   * Transfer to the weaker major and pass: bust
-   * 2♦(transfer) followed by 2♠: 6 hearts, slam try (request to cue bid)
-   * 2♥(transfer) followed by 3♥: 6 spades, slam try (request to cue bid)

-#### 3-level: 5-5 hands
-The 3-level is used to show most 5-5 hands.

-   * 3♣: 5-5 minors, weak
-   * 3♦: 5-5 minors, game forcing
-   * 3♥: 5-5 majors, invitational
-   * 3♠: 5-5 majors, choice of games

-#### 4-level
-   * 4♣ = Gerber, asking for aces.
-(See Slam Bidding)
-   * A direct raise of 1NT to 4NT is natural and invites 6NT.
-4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

-#### Smolen 5-4 or better in the Majors
-If responder is weak, transfer to the five-card major and pass.
-Otherwise use a Stayman to show 5-4 in the majors as follows:

-1NT — 2♣; 2♦
-   * 2♥ or 2♠: that major, invitational
-   * 3♥ or 3♠: the other major, game-forcing

-Over 2NT, a similar system applies but there are no invitational bids:

-2NT — 3♣; 3♦
-   * pass: weak  (5-4=4=0 distribution)
-   * 3♥ or 3♠: the other major, game-forcing

-Smolen does not apply over 3NT.

 #### Minor Suit Transfer Bids

 Transfers are used to show hands with a long minor.